grgdkfa/markov-text/README.md

 ### Memory efficient prefix tree you say?

 Yeah, that was kinda reinveting the wheel for fun.
-Naive implementation (nodes are nested JS objects) has too much overhead - for example, two MiB of text can create a tree with about a million nodes, which takes up more than 2 GiB of RAM.
+Naive implementation (where nodes are nested JS objects) has too much overhead - for example, two MiB of text can create a tree with about a million nodes, which takes up more than 2 GiB of RAM.
 And the node consists just from a single character, number and an array of children - nothing fancy or overengineered.
 And I wanted to run it on a cheap VPS with 512 MiB RAM!

 So I just packed everything into Int32Array and thrown in a handful of "pointer" maths.
 And it ended up pretty neat - same tree can be stored as ~100 MiB array of raw data.
 Also it doesn't need to be unpacked and can be read directly from file, which is a bonus.